ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 * CHANGELOG.{md|rst} - A log of release versions and the changes in each version
 * LICENSE - A text file with the relevant license

+Together with the above metadata a MANIFEST file must also be present in the whl file.

-Building Python Packages
+Building and Publishing Python Packages
-""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""

 The following command will be executed in order to build a wheel for a Python package:

 .. code:: bash